albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

 1. **Identifying translated fragments in Wikipedia and the press**

-    Given a pair of Wikipedia or news paper articles, spot those text fragments that they have in common, becuase one is a translation from the other or because they come from a common source.
+    Given a pair of Wikipedia or news paper articles, spot those text fragments that they have in common, because one is a translation from the other or because they come from a common source.

 2. **Identifying translations by non-native speakers**